 Senior travelers receive a 15 percent discount from November to February.
 With average temperatures in the 60s and high 50s Fahrenheit, it’s a bit chillier than some warm-weather destinations.
 Nevertheless, it’s still a hip spot in the winter, so make reservations in advance.

 Henderson Beach State Park: Destin, Florida

-Senior Road Trip Tip: Before you leave for your trip, be sure to make a record of your daily medications, emergency contacts, physician, insurance and allergy information.
-You can do this easily with tools such as the My Medications App from the American Medical Association.
-In the event of an accident or illness while on vacation, first responders or traveling companions will have life-saving information literally at their fingertips.
+- Before you leave for your trip, make a record of your daily medications, emergency contacts, physician, insurance, and allergy information.
+You can do this easily using the My Medications app from the American Medical Association.
+In the event of an accident or illness, first responders or traveling companions will have life-saving information at their fingertips.

-Senior Road Trip Tip: If you’re planning to hike (or take day trips to museums and other attractions) take along a lightweight cross-body bag or backpack with interior compartments for your essentials.
-It will keep the weight off your shoulders, allow better balance while walking and leave your hands free.
+- If you’re planning to hike (or take day trips to museums and other attractions), pack a lightweight cross-body bag or backpack with interior compartments for your essentials.
+It will keep the weight off your shoulders and allow for better balance while walking.